SelfMagician/Magic/index.md

 -   CreationSphere.
 -   TransformationSphere.

-**Written and Owned by Un also called as Bha, Bhargav Kandimalla, Bobby.**
+Written by Un also called as Bha, Bhargav Kandimalla, Bobby.

-**Helped by Ke also called as Enki, Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
+Helped by Ke also called as Enki, Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
 An also called as Brahma, Zeus, Odin.
-En also called as Enlil, Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.**
+En also called as Enlil, Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.

-Etheric distribution by Ke and En.
+Astral Plane distribution by En and Ke.

+**Owned by En, Un, Ke, An**